ytakefuji/camera_capture/README.md

 $ pip install opencv-python
 </pre>

-# how to capture a png image
+# how to capture a single png image
 $ python cam_pic.py

-# how to capture a video image of 10 seconds.
+# how to capture a 10-second video image
 $ python cam.py